TsaiAnson/verif/README.md

 ```

 ### As a Library
-If you have a Chisel sbt project at `~/proj` and want to use the core library:
+If you have a Chisel sbt project at `~/proj` and want to use the core library, submodule this repo
 ```bash
 ~/proj> git submodule add git@github.com:TsaiAnson/verif
 ```